mathsalmi/sentiment-analyzer/README.md

 After the words are registered there is one more step before using the system: classifying each word.

-Because this is such a huge effort the system makes public a section in which users will see words and concepts randomnly shown so they can vote by choosing the percent of positivity, negative or objectivity (neutral).
+Because this is such a huge effort the system has a public section in which users will see words and concepts randomnly so they can vote by choosing the percent of positivity, negative or objectivity (neutral).

 Ideas:
 ---